Methodology

 What Veraflux is

 Veraflux is a research tool that turns peer-reviewed PubMed clinical literature into structured, source-cited supplement reports personalized to the user's goal, age, and sex.
-Every claim in a report is engineered to trace back to a specific cited study; the pipeline is built around verifiability rather than fluency.
-Veraflux is not a healthcare provider and does not provide medical advice.
-Reports are for educational and informational purposes only.
+Every claim in a report is engineered to trace back to a specific cited study, even when that means clunkier prose.

 How a report is generated